mitrakov/tommyview/README.md

 ![](tommyview.gif)

 ## Install
+### Windows
-- Go to [Releases](https://github.com/mitrakov/tommyview/releases) and download the latest version for MacOS or Windows.
+- Go to [Releases](https://github.com/mitrakov/tommyview/releases) and download the latest version for Windows.
-- Unpack the *.zip file.
+- Run the Installer and follow the steps.
 - Set `TommyView` as a default app for images:
-  - **MacOS**: in Finder, right-click on an image, tap "Get Info", in "Open with" section choose `TommyView` app and click "Change All..."
-  - **Windows**: in File Explorer, right-click on an image, choose "Open with > Choose another app", hit "More apps", tap "Look for another app on this PC", choose `TommyView` app, and select "Always use this app to open image files".
+  - in File Explorer, right-click on an image, tap "Open with > Choose another app", then choose `TommyView` app, and select "Always use this app to open image files".

+### MacOS
+- Go to [Releases](https://github.com/mitrakov/tommyview/releases) and download the latest version for MacOS.
+- Unpack the *.zip file to `/Applications` folder.
+- Set `TommyView` as a default app for images:
+  - in Finder, right-click on an image, tap "Get Info", in "Open with" section choose `TommyView` app, and click "Change All...".

 ## Shortcuts
 | Function      | MacOS                 | Windows                        |